 Finally, the automatic sequestration mechanism, itself, has exemptions.
 When an “across-the-board” sequester of mandatory spending programs is required, it is not really “across-the-board.”
 Automatic cuts in the Medicare program are limited to 4% and many other mandatory spending programs are entirely exempted from sequestration including: Social Security, federal retirement, interest payments, most unemployment benefits, veterans’ programs, and low-income programs including Medicaid, food stamps (now called SNAP), children’s health insurance (CHIP), refundable income tax credits, Temporary Assistance for Needy Families (TANF), and Supplemental Security Income (SSI).

-Because Medicare cuts are limited and other programs are fully exempted from sequestration, a sequester order can hit the remaining non-exempt mandatory spending programs with severity to wipe out the cumulative PAYGO deficit in the budget year.
+Because Medicare cuts are limited and other programs are fully exempted from sequestration, a sequester order can significantly impact the remaining non-exempt mandatory spending programs to wipe out the PAYGO deficit in the budget year.
 The affected mandatory spending programs subject to across-the-board sequestration cuts include farm price supports, vocational rehabilitation basic state grants, mineral leasing payments to States, the Social Services block grant, and many smaller programs.